lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 Implementation
 """"""""""""""

-Work started on the implementation of a Modelica-JSON translator.
+Work started on the implementation of a modelica-json translator.
 The development page is https://github.com/lbl-srg/modelica-json

-For an example, consider the following model
+To illustrate the translation, consider the following simple model:

 .. code-block:: modelica